 For uncrowded recreation, open skies, and wide vistas, central Washington is the place to go.
 At the heart of the region, the city of Moses Lake will provide all the play you could ask for on a summer or fall weekend.
 You’ll be able to hike for hours in the larger Columbia Basin Wildlife Area, a 192,000-acre area with 13 unique units, each alive with flora and fauna that will give you a feel for this arid, high-desert region.
 A variety of fish await fishermen in the lowland lakes of the area, which host Bluegill Sunfish, Walleye, Smallmouth Bass, Rainbow Trout, Black Crappie, Yellow Perch and more.
-Area amenities include craft beer and wine tasting rooms, family-owned restaurants, and seasonal baseball and fastpitch tournaments.
-Annual events like the Grant County Fair and Rodeo (Aug 13-17) highlight the agricultural talent of the region.
+Area amenities include craft beer and wine tasting rooms, family-owned restaurants, seasonal baseball and fastpitch tournaments, and fall harvest festivities.

 As a town of 23,000 surrounded by more agricultural fields than highways, the Moses Lake area has plenty of gravel riding opportunities for cyclists.
 A wide-open ride also means a shadeless ride, so riders should be sure to bring their own drinking water.
 The Larson Recreation Center is home to a BMX track sanctioned by the American Bicycle Association for those looking to go off-road.
 (Check the BMX track Facebook page to make sure there’s not a race before you head out to ride.)

 For biking around Moses Lake, refer to the city’s Activity Trails Map.
 You’ll be able to cycle on a mix of bike lanes, multi-use paths, and road shoulders as you tour quiet areas surrounded by agriculture with views of the lake.